• Skip to main content

 Recommended Cooking Times for Baked Salmon

-This depends on a few factors, such as the thickness of the salmon filet, the temperature of the oven, and your preference for rare - well done salmon.
+This depends on several factors, such as the thickness of the salmon filet, the temperature of the oven, and your preference for rare—well-done salmon.

 Most recipes call for an oven temperature of 350°F which requires about 12-15 minutes per inch of thickness of the salmon filets.